smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/04 - Equi, Theta, and Natural Joins.md

 Here are some examples that you may not have realized are possible.

-You can use the `LIKE` and `BETWEEN` operators with the ON statement.
-We often place these operators in the `WHERE` clause, but they can exist with the ON statement.
+You can use the `LIKE` and `BETWEEN` operators with the `ON` statement.
+We often place these operators in the `WHERE` clause, but they can exist with the `ON` statement.

 ```sql

 ```

 Here is an example where you would use the greater than operator.
-Suppose you want to purchase two fruits, one fruit from `Table A` and one fruit from `Table B`, however, the quantity of the fruit in Table A needs to be larger than the quantity in Table B.
+Suppose you want to purchase two fruits, one fruit from `TableA` and one fruit from `TableB`, however, the quantity of the fruit in `TableA` needs to be larger than the quantity in `TableB`.

 ```sql